South Korea’s birthrate, the world’s lowest, rises again amid signs of easing demographic crisis

 rose for a second-straight year in 2025,government data showed on Feb 25, in a further sign that a country facing a demographic crisis for nearly a decade may be starting to turn a corner.

-New births in the Asian country started to rebound in 2024 on a post-pandemic boost and supported by government policies, after eight consecutive years of declines that saw it register the world’s lowest birthrate at 0.72 in 2023.
+New births began rebounding in 2024 on a post-pandemic boost and government policies, after eight consecutive years of declines that saw South Korea register the world’s lowest birthrate at 0.72 in 2023, a period marked by skyrocketing house prices and higher economic participation by women.

-The pace of the rebound is faster than the government’s optimistic-case projection of 0.75 in 2025 and 0.80 in 2026, which forecasts the total fertility rate to break above 1.0 per woman in 2031, ministry official Park Hyun-jung said.
+The pace of the rebound is faster than the government’s optimistic-case projection of 0.75 in 2025 and 0.80 in 2026, which forecasts the total fertility rate to break above 1.0 per woman in 2031.

-Marriages, a leading indicator of new births with a time lag of one to two years, rose 8.1 per cent in 2025, after recording the biggest-ever jump of 14.8 per cent in 2024.
+Marriages, a leading indicator of new births with a time lag of one to two years, rose 8.1 per cent in 2025, after a record jump of 14.8 per cent in 2024.

-“The biggest part is that marriages are increasing a lot accumulatively,” Ms Park told a briefing.
-She also noted an increase in the number of people in their 30s getting married and have babies.
+“The biggest part is that marriages are increasing a lot, accumulatively,” Ms Park Hyun-jung, a ministry official, told a briefing, noting a higher number of people in their 30s and shifts in social attitudes.

 The sharpest rise in new births was in the capital, with Seoul’s fertility rate at 0.63, up 8.9 per cent from 0.58 in 2024, though still the lowest across the country.

-Prof Shin Kyung-ah, who teaches sociology at Hallym University, said the data needed more scrutiny because of statistical effects such as population composition changes behind the rise.
+Professor Shin Kyung-ah, who teaches sociology at Hallym University, said the data needed more scrutiny because of statistical effects such as population composition changes.

 “Still, it is meaningful as an indicator suggesting positive changes, which will, at least indirectly, also help make people become more positive about having a baby,” she said.